-where λ denotes the overall average one-SD association of traffic-related pollution with variance σλ. Σ, the estimated variance-covariance matrix among pollutant-specific estimates, was expressed as a decomposition into a positive-definite correlation matrix Ω and scale matrix τ.63
+where λ denotes the overall average one-SD association of traffic-related pollution with variance σλ. Σ, the estimated variance-covariance matrix among pollutant-specific estimates, was expressed as a decomposition into a positive-definite correlation matrix Ω and scale matrix τ.70

 We used weakly-informative priors so that data drove parameter estimation.
-Hyper-priors for coefficients on non-EC PM2.5 and covariates were N(0,10); for σλ and τ we used Half-Cauchy(0,10), as recommended by Gelman, Polson and Scott;64,65 and Ω was defined by LKJCorr(1).66 The exception to this was the prior for λ, the average association of traffic-related pollutants, for which estimates became unrealistically high (approaching infinity and not converging with further iterations) with a non-informative prior.
+Hyper-priors for coefficients on non-EC PM2.5 and covariates were N(0,10); for σλ and τ we used Half-Cauchy(0,10), as recommended by Gelman, Polson and Scott as a weakly-informative prior;71,72 Ω was defined by the weakly-informative prior LKJCorr(1).73 The exception to this was the prior for λ, the average association of traffic-related pollutants, for which estimates became unrealistically high (approaching infinity and not converging with further iterations) with a more weakly-informative prior.
 We therefore used a prior of N(0,0.1), which did not affect estimates of other parameters.
 We conducted sensitivity analyses to understand the influence of priors and the robustness of the results.

-We present all results as percentage change in odds of ALS diagnosis per standard deviation (SD) increase in pollutant concentration (calculated via e.g., eβNOx-1, etc. obtained in the modelling process).
-We ran each model with four chains with a sample size of 1,000 each, after a warm-up of 1,000 samples, for 4,000 total samples.
-We assessed whether the models converged by checking that the Gelman-Rubin potential scale reduction statistic67 was below 1.1 for all estimated model parameters.
+We present all results as percentage change in odds of ALS diagnosis per SD increase in pollutant concentration (calculated via e.g., eβNOx-1, etc. obtained in the modelling process).
+Due to the risk-set matching pattern of our case-control study, odds ratios are also equivalently incidence ratios (IRs).65 We ran each model with four chains with a sample size of 1,000 each, after a warm-up of 1,000 samples, for 4,000 total samples.
+We assessed whether the models converged by checking that the Gelman-Rubin potential scale reduction statistic74 was below 1.1 for all estimated model parameters.
 The reported 95% credible intervals (CrI) are the 2.5th to 97.5th percentiles of each parameter’s posterior marginal distribution.
-To calculate the probability that an association estimate was greater than null, we used the 4,000 samples of the posterior and took the proportion of samples which were above a null association.
+To calculate the probability that an association estimate was greater than null, we used the 4,000 samples of the posterior distribution and took the proportion of samples which were above the null.
+A 50% probability means that it is as likely as not that the marginal estimate is null, a probability closer to 100% indicates that the association is more likely to be truly positive, with closer to 0% indicating more likely to be truly negative.

-We conducted statistical analyses using the R Statistical Software, version 4.1.168 and R-STAN, version 2.21.2.60 All code for analysis, results from analysis, and visualization presented in this manuscript will be publicly available via GitHub at https://github.com/rmp15/multipollutants_and_als_code_review.
+We conducted statistical analyses using the R Statistical Software, version 4.1.175 and R-STAN, version 2.21.2.66 All code for analysis, results from analysis, and visualization presented in this manuscript is publicly available via GitHub at https://github.com/rmp15/traffic_air_pollution_als_denmark_epidemiology.

 We assessed the sensitivity of our results to hyper-prior assignment; running more iterations and warm-up per chain; inclusion of O3; single traffic-related pollutant models adjusting for non-EC PM2.5; as well as adjusting by parish-level SES.
 From the parish-level SES sensitivity analysis we excluded those who lived in areas without parish-level SES data, namely: (i) 819 participants for 1-year average exposure; (ii) 826 participants for 5-year average exposure; and (iii) 838 participants for 10-year average exposure.